tomasharkema/nixos-nvidia-vgpu/README.md

 ## Compile your drivers

 Use `nix-shell` to get the tools to run the [vGPU community repo](https://github.com/VGPU-Community-Drivers/vGPU-Unlock-patcher), you'll have to clone the branch for the driver you want with submodules, for example: `git clone --recurse-submodules -b 525.105 https://github.com/VGPU-Community-Drivers/vGPU-Unlock-patcher.git`.
-Missing `mscompress` to compile the windows guest driver to have CUDA working on windows guests for now tho.

 ### Linux Host Merged Driver